spatie/laravel-data/README.md

 }
 ```

-In the constructor, we define the properties associated with this data object.
-Only public properties will be included when transforming the data object into a resource.

-Each data object also should have a static `create` method that will create the object from a model.
-This method will be called when the data object is created from a collection of models.

-Now you can create the data object in multiple ways, one where you don't have a model yet:
+Now you can create the data object in multiple ways, for example, by providing the values:

 ```php
 new SongData('Rick Astley', 'Never gonna give you up);
 ```

-And one where you can use a model to create the data object:
+Or by using a Laravel model to create the object:

 ```php
 SongData::create(Song::first());